Splaxi/PSTeachingTools/Docs/Start-TypedDemo.md

 This command simulates an interactive PowerShell session.
 It will process a text file of PowerShell commands.
 The function will insert your prompt and "type" out each command when you press any key.
 At the end of the typed command or whenever a pipe character is inserted, the script will pause.
 Press Enter or any key to continue.
 If it is the end of the command pressing Enter will execute the command.

+There is a special pause character that will not by printed to the console: "þ".
+This helps you pause at different parts of your command typing to enable you explaining something, before continuing the typing.

 Use the -NoExecute parameter to run through the demo without executing any commands.

 Commented lines will be skipped.